skx/z80-cpm-scripting-interpreter/README.md

 * `g`
   * Perform a CALL instruction to the currently selected RAM address in the M-register.
 * `h`
-  * HALT for the number of times specified in the storage-area.
+  * HALT for the number of times specified in the accumulator.
   * This is used for running delay operations.
 * `i`
   * Read a byte of input, from the currently selected I/O port (U-register), and place it in the accumulator.